eastgenomics/eggd_conductor/README.md

 - `low level config`: use given low level config file for all sample analysis instead of inferring config to use from sample names
 - `eggd conductor config`: config file to use for bcl2fastq app ID and API tokens, if given will override `eggd_conductor path`
 - `assay type`: specify assay type to use a given assay, overrides parsing of EGG codes
 - `validate samplesheet`: if to perform samplesheet validation.
-If validation fails but is an acceptable error the job may be re-run with `validate samplesheet = false`
+If validation fails but is an acceptable error the job may be re-run with `validate_samplesheet=false`
 - `development`: if set to `true` will name output project prefixed with `003` instead of `002`
 - `bcl2fastq job id`: use output fastqs of a previous bcl2fastq job instead of performing demultiplexing
 - `bcl2fastq output path`: where to store the output of bcl2fastq, defaults to the parent directory of the sentinel file